mesosphere-backup/dcos-cassandra-service/docs/configuration.md

   <tr>
     <td>key_cache_size_in_mb</td>
     <td>integer</td>
-    <td>The maximum size of the key cache in Mb.
+    <td>The maximum size of the key cache in MB.
 When no value is set, the cache is set to the smaller of 5% of the available heap, or 100MB.
 To disable set to 0.</td>
   </tr>

 </table>